anonyxhappie/crawlers/README.md

 # crawlers
 This repo contains web-crawling scripts.
-The purpose is to understand how webcrawler works
+The purpose is to understand how webcrawler works.
+Updated.

 - airport_wiki.py
 - airports_wiki.py